plomgrading/plom/doc/source/howto_run_the_demo.md

 those associated with the demo. **Use with care.**

-## notes on DB installs
+## Databases

+The new Plom server needs a database, which must be setup before launching the server or the demo.

-Colin did all these with Podman on a Fedora 37 laptop.
+Commands below have been tested with Podman on a Fedora 40 laptop.

 ### SQLite